Gold (1934 film): Release

 Gold premiered in Berlin at the Ufa-Palast am Zoo theater on 29 March 1934.
 The French-language version was shown on 1 June 1934.
 When the film was reviewed by the Allied Censorship boards after World War II, the viewers pondered whether German scientists had been able to build a nuclear reactor long before it was originally thought they did.
 Parts of the stock footage scenes in Gold were later used again in the 1953 American film The Magnetic Monster.

 Reception

-In 1934, the New York Times gave the film a positive review stating "So well is this mixture of pseudo science, love and near-love photographed that persons ignorant of German need have no fear of inability to follow the action of "Gold" and "the audience is kept interested in the steps leading up to the dénouement, despite the inordinate length of the film."
+In 1934, the New York Times gave the film a positive review stating "So well is this mixture of pseudo science, love and near-love photographed that persons ignorant of German need have no fear of inability to follow the action" and noting that "the audience is kept interested in the steps leading up to the dénouement, despite the inordinate length of the film."
 Wonder Stories praised Gold as "a masterful scientifilm fantasy".
-Film Daily declared the film to be an "Entertaining drama [...] has good cast and is essentially interesting form the technical angle."
+Film Daily praised the cast and called the film an "entertaining drama [that] is essentially interesting from the technical angle."

-Variety reviewed the French-language L'Or stating that the film "depends for is effect on sensational machinery - a Frankenstein electric machine to make synthetic gold - and such makes a certain impression....
+Variety reviewed the French-language L'Or stating that the film "depends for its effect on sensational machinery - a Frankenstein electric machine to make synthetic gold - and such makes a certain impression....
 Aside from that, pic is commonplace."